johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/RelatedMatchesCloudServiceEnabled.md

 If you disable this policy, users can receive related matches in Find on Page on a limited set of sites.
 In this case, results are processed locally on the user's device.

-Note: This policy is obsoleted because this feature has never been enabled in Microsoft Edge.
-As a result, this policy is not supported in any version of Microsoft Edge.
+Note: This policy is obsolete.
+The associated cloud service has been discontinued, so the feature and policy are not supported on any versions of Microsoft Edge.

 ## Supported features